zorun/ansible-role-munin-async/README.md

 ## Requirements

-This role has been tested to run on Debian (from wheezy to bullseye), Ubuntu, CentOS 7 and 8, Fedora.
-It should work on all Debian-derivatives and RedHat-derivatives.
+This role has been tested to run on Debian (from wheezy to bullseye), Ubuntu, CentOS 7 and 8, Fedora, and OpenBSD.

+It should also work on all other Debian-derivatives and RedHat-derivatives.

 ## Role variables